jelisejev/architect-requirements/README.md

 ## Job Description

+A Software Architect should be able to:
-1. Architecture-related requirements collection
+1. Analyse and understand business requirements of a project
-1. Architecture and design documentation preparation
+1. Investigate different ways to address the business requirements of a project, identify their strengths and limitations.
-1. Presentation of architecture and design to business people
+1. Propose an architecture and techical stack suitable to implement the project, considering possible client's constraints
+1. Propose a roadmap to implement the project
+1. Present and explain the architecture to the relevant stakeholders, both technical and business-oriented
+1. Assess the resources requirement to implement the project and set up a team
-1. Ability to develop a project from scratch in solo mode
+1. Contribute to development and, if necessary, develop a project on his own
-1. At least Upper-Intermediate level of English
+1. Efficiently work with both existing and new clients

 ## Required technical expertise